ajaygunalan/mycobot_ros2/README.md

    ros2 launch mycobot_gazebo mycobot_280_arduino_bringup_ros2_control_gazebo.launch.py
    ```

-   This spawns the robot in Gazebo and loads the joint controllers (you should see the arm in an empty world) ([How to Simulate a Robotic Arm in Gazebo – ROS 2 Jazzy](https://automaticaddison.com/how-to-simulate-a-robotic-arm-in-gazebo-ros-2-jazzy/#:~:text=echo%20,y%3A%3D0.0)) ([How to Simulate a Robotic Arm in Gazebo – ROS 2 Jazzy](https://automaticaddison.com/how-to-simulate-a-robotic-arm-in-gazebo-ros-2-jazzy/#:~:text=Now%20let%E2%80%99s%20launch%20everything)).
+   This spawns the robot in Gazebo and loads the joint controllers (you should see the arm in an empty world).

 2. **Control the Gripper (Optional):** You can test the gripper controller using ROS 2 action commands.
 For example, to **close** the gripper: